-Please understand that much of what I've written herein is aimed at search engine indexing bots—the more content, the more there is to index.
+That said, please understand that much of what I've written herein is aimed at search engine indexing bots—the more content (and keywords), the more there is to index.

 I charge by the hour, with rates being commensurate with the open market.
 Estimates are always difficult to assess, but I do have past data that may be useful in this regard.